sctg-development/custom-qr-code-styling/README.md

 Both platforms offer continuous deployment, automatically rebuilding and redeploying when you push changes to your main branch.

+### Prebuilt QR Code Generator

+You can also use the prebuilt QR code generator by downloading the latest release and hosting it on any static web hosting service.

 ## Contributing

 We welcome contributions!
 Please feel free to submit a Pull Request.